Meningococcal disease

 Symptoms of meningococcal disease

 Neisseria meningitidis can cause invasive meningococcal disease (IMD), which usually presents as meningitis and septicaemia.
-Septicaemia, either on its own or with meningitis, can be particularly severe.
-N. meningitidis can also cause other localised infections, although these are less common, including:74,84
+Septicaemia, either on its own or with meningitis, can be particularly severe.76,90

 - sudden onset of fever